hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/1-Risk.md

 5. What are the four principles of ORM?
 6. What are the three levels of ORM?

-Another, and more useful risk equation is Risk = (Threat x Vulnerability) Asset Value
+Another, and slightly more useful risk equation is Risk = (Threat x Vulnerability) Asset Value Who really cares about which equation or mental models you use, the important thing is that it gives you something to work off of and attempt to measure.

 So let's work through it again.
 1. What is a threat?
 2. What is a vulnerability?
 3. How do we define asset value?
-4. What is the value added of the the second risk equation?
+4. What is the value added of the second risk equation?
 5. Ignoring the equations, how do you define risk?

 ## Threat Modeling